yiyd1004/connect_four/README.md

 # Jetbrains Connect Four for Kotlin and Dart

-Connect Four project for studying Kotlin and Dart.
+Jetbrains Connect Four project for studying Kotlin and Dart.